 Copyright 2015 2Tugboats.com firstname.lastname@example.org Anytime

-If you would like to watch my tugboat design, one built by Dale J. Anderson, being launched and sailing: https://www.youtube.com/watch?v=hqQrfKvOz-Y Or. . . let's say you would like to build an "XBow". . .again, just change the bow and walla - you have an XBow.
+Click the link here and watch this tugboat design built by Newsletter member, Dale J. Anderson, being launched and sailing: https://www.youtube.com/watch?v=hqQrfKvOz-Y Or. . . let's say you would like to build an "XBow". . .again, just change the bow and walla - you have an XBow.